kirlosev/any-interview-stacks/README.md

 Two opposing guilds fight each other protecting their resources!

+### Controls:
+- Keyboard: A/D for the top player and Left/Right arrows for the bottom player
+- Touchscreen: The screen is divided between two players.
+There's a line.
+Use your finger.

 ## Implementation notes

 - The ball has different sprites depending on the size so players could easily identify it as opposed to just scaling the ball up and down.